 Fashion design students prove they're scentsational

-First Year Fashion Design students at The University of Salford have teamed up with Maya Njie Perfumes, a nice fragrance house which sells perfumes at world-renowned fashion and beauty stores including ‘Liberty’s of London’, ‘The Conran Shop’ and ‘Goodhood’.
+First Year Fashion Design students at The University of Salford have teamed up with Maya Njie Perfumes, a niche fragrance house which sells perfumes at world-renowned fashion and beauty stores including ‘Liberty’s of London’, ‘The Conran Shop’ and ‘Goodhood’.

 Each group of students were given a different scent from Maya’s range of contemporary, genderless perfumes to take inspiration from and set a challenge to design a collection of outfits before presenting them online in a digital show.